BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Moduli stacks of objects in -dimensional categories

 \subsubsection{Serre subcategories}

 Let $\FM\xrightarrow{\JH}\CM$ be as in Assumption \ref{gms_assumption} a good moduli space for the stack of objects $\FM$ as in \S \ref{subsubsection:categorical}.
-Fix a locally closed submonoid $\mathcal{M}'\subset \mathcal{M}$ stable under direct summands (if $x\oplus y\in \mathcal{M}'$, then $x,y\in\mathcal{M}'$).
+Fix a locally closed saturated (\S\ref{strict_mf_sec}) submonoid $\mathcal{M}'\subset \mathcal{M}$.
 We define $\mathcal{B}$ to be the full Abelian subcategory of $\mathcal{A}$ generated by the objects represented by the closed points of $\mathcal{M}'$ under taking extensions.
 Typically, $\mathcal{B}$ will be defined to be the full subcategory of objects of $\mathcal{A}$ satisfying some support or nilpotency condition.
 See \S \ref{subsection:hierarchy} for examples crucial for this paper.
-Since $\CM$ parametrises semisimple objects in $\CA$, we have that $\CB$ is a Serre subcategory.
+Since $\CM$ parametrises semisimple objects in $\CA$, it follows that $\CB$ is a Serre subcategory (an Abelian subcategory stable under extensions, subobjects and quotients).